 ROBERTSON: Well, I've been in so many places the last few years.
 It doesn't make any difference any more.

 And now we do seem to move into a flashback, for the previous taped conversation had begun with Robertson noting he had seen David's light on.
-But the with Robertson that will now take place is held during the day.
+But the one with Robertson that will now take place is held during the day.
 The camera has continued panning left over David's open window, showing his veranda beyond, and Robertson now entering the veranda from the right in his blue shirt and leaning against a wall, looking over the desert, his back to the camera, he reflected in the left window.
 David now also enters from the right, dressed in his plaid shirt, and his reflection supplants Robertson's in the left window.

 ROBERTSON: Beautiful, don't you think so?